oktadev/okta-blog/_source/_posts/2019-11-19-java-kafka.md

 }
 ```

+**NOTE:** Since you're sending data to be processed, the `produce()` method really ought to be a POST.
+For demo purposes it's easier to leave it as a GET so you can exercise it in the browser.

 As you can see, this endpoint is very simple.
 It injects the `KafkaTemplate` configured earlier and sends a message to `myTopic` when a `GET` request is made to `/kafka/produce`.

 Let's test if everything is working as expected.
 Run the `main` method inside the `JavaKafkaApplication` class.
 To run from the command line, execute the following command: